Pablo Picasso life in Barcelona

-The Picasso Museum is open from Tuesdays to Sundays from 10am to 8pm with tickets costing €12 for general entry and €7 for reduced entry.
+Museu Picasso de Barcelona is open from Tuesdays to Sundays from 10am to 8pm with tickets costing €12 for general entry and €7 for reduced entry.
 What’s more, if you’re looking to save that little extra cash then you’ll be happy to know that there is also FREE ENTRY on particular days.
-These days include 5pm to 8pm on Thursdays, and the first Sunday of ever month.
-So, if this lines up with plans, be sure to take advantage of it!
+These days include 5pm to 8pm on Thursdays, and the first Sunday of every month.
+So, if this lines up with your plans, be sure to take advantage of it!

 Learn more about the city of Barcelona

 While the presence of Picasso in Barcelona certainly is astonishing, this Catalonian city has so much more to offer for its visitors.
 From its uniquely blended culture and amazing sights, Barcelona should be a destination at the top of everyone’s travelling list.
 And what could be a better way to discover this amazing city for yourself than with a FREE Guided Tour?!

 At Flamingo Tours, we have a team of locals experts that are here to shed light on the city’s history.
 So, by the end of our tour you will uncover even more facts about the famous artist Picasso.
 Or, you will discover sides to Barcelona that you never knew even existed.
 Either way, we can guarantee you a memorable experience of time spent here in this wonderful Spanish city.